 November 20, 2014

-Former lawyer turned chef Rafael Osterling opened Rafael in 2000 and has been serving modern Peruvian food ever since.
+Former lawyer turned chef Rafael Osterling opened Rafael in 2000 and has served modern Peruvian food ever since.
+The restaurant, located inside a red townhouse in Miraflores, feels bright and spacious.
+Beautifully tiled floors, modern art, and white tablecloths add touches of elegance.

 I had a fantastic 3-course a la carte meal:

-- roast duck foie gras with toast and peaches
+- Roast duck foie gras with toast and peaches

-- grilled yellowfin tuna with basil emulsion, creamy potatoes, and baked tomatoes
+- Grilled yellowfin tuna with basil emulsion, creamy potatoes, and baked tomatoes

-- praline, Guanaja chocolate, emulsified cacao, and Toblerone ganache (one of 14 options on the dessert menu)
+- Praline, Guanaja chocolate, emulsified cacao, and Toblerone ganache (one of 14 options on the dessert menu)

-Rafael ranked #27 in Latin America in 2014 and has since moved up to #19 in 2019.
+Rafael ranked #27 in Latin America in 2014 and rose to #20 in 2021.

 Isolina Taberna Peruana